 While many blackjack tables in Las Vegas spread terrible rules, there are still some quality games available.
 Most of the games listed are in high limit rooms, though some have a $5 minimum bet.

 M Resort – High Limit Double Deck Blackjack

-The best blackjack game in Las Vegas is in the high limit room at M Resort.
+The best real money blackjack game in Las Vegas is in the high limit room at M Resort.
 It is a double deck table.
 The dealer stands on all 17s.
 A player may double down before and after splitting.
 Aces may be re-split.
 The posted minimum bet is usually $50.
 The house edge is 0.19%.

 Other High Limit Double Deck Blackjack

 The second-best blackjack game in Las Vegas is spread by several higher end casinos operated by MGM Resorts.
 Treasure Island and Cosmopolitan also have the game.
 It is a double deck that stands on all 17s.
 Players may double down before and after splitting but may not re-split aces.
 The house edge is 0.26%.

 The minimum bet is $25 at Treasure Island.
 MGM Grand offers this as a $25 game during slow periods but it may be $50 or $100.
 Aria, Bellagio, Cosmopolitan, Mandalay Bay and Mirage have a $100 minimum bet.